nkashaev/Replication_SRPwME/README.md

 This folder contains a function used in the Appendix B that does not use CUDA.

--   `myfun.jl` â the moment function for testing the ED-model.
+-   `myfun.jl`  -- the moment function for testing the ED-model.

 `cudafunctions`
 ---------------

 This folder contains functions and modules used in the first application that use CUDA.

--   `cuda_chainfun.jl` â this code generates the MCMC chain for testing the ED-model.
+-   `cuda_chainfun.jl`  -- this code generates the MCMC chain for testing the ED-model.

--   `cuda_fastoptim.jl` â this code constructs the objective function for testing the ED-model.
+-   `cuda_fastoptim.jl`  -- this code constructs the objective function for testing the ED-model.

 `Appendix_E`
 ============